 Business networking is a necessity whether we like to acknowledge it or not.
-Some people enjoy a good networking event.
-Introverts do not enjoy networking opportunities.
+Some people enjoy a good networking event, while others may not enjoy networking opportunities.
 In life, sometimes you just have to “eat your broccoli.”
 Anybody can find networking success if they try.
 And try they should.

 Harvard Business Review says, “A mountain of research shows that professional networks lead to more job and business opportunities, broader and deeper knowledge, improved capacity to innovate, faster advancement, and greater status and authority.
 Building and nurturing professional relationships also improves the quality of work and increases job satisfaction.”

 Today, everybody is upping their digital networking game.
-This is a story of networking success stemming from two founders who met online.
-They are now working collaboratively on shared interests around serving their clients.
+This is a story of networking success stemming from two founders who met online and are now working collaboratively on shared interests around serving their clients.

 Networking Success – The Stars Aligned

 When networking, it’s easy to meet a lot of people and not have a chance to stay in touch with everyone.
 In some cases, it’s even hard to remember the conversations you had.
 At other times, a networking contact stays in your memory.